anujvaghani0/anujvaghani0/README.md

 ## Hi there  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> , Anuj Vaghani

  ## About
 <b>I am in IT Engineering.
-In which I am a good MERN Full Stack Developer, Programming(C, Java, Python), Machine Learning, and Data Analytics.
+In which I am a good MERN Full Stack Developer, Programming(C, Java, Python), Machine Learning, and data analytics.
 I am also interested in cyber security, in which i am learning more.

 </b>